 An add-on is a reusable Splunk component much like an app, but does not contain a navigable view.
-You cannot open an add-on from the Splunk Home Page or the Splunk App menu.
+You cannot open an add-on from the Splunk Enterprise Home Page or the App menu.

-Add-ons can include any combination of custom configurations, scripts, data inputs, custom reports or views, and themes that can change the look and feel of Splunk.
+Add-ons can include any combination of custom configurations, scripts, data inputs, custom reports or views, and themes that can change the look and feel of Splunk Enterprise.
 A single add-on can be used in multiple apps, suites, or solutions.

 Apps are made up of knowledge objects and configuration, anything from custom UI to custom input scripts.

-Use Splunk's app framework to make custom UIs for different users and use cases.
-Splunk's UI (Splunk Web) is completely customizable, so you can make small changes to a single page in Splunk Web or completely redesign Splunk's UI.
+Use the Splunk app framework to make custom UIs for different users and use cases.
+The UI (Splunk Web) is completely customizable, so you can make small changes to a single page in Splunk Web or completely redesign the UI.

-There are several option for building your own custom pages in Splunk:
+There are several options for building your own custom pages for Splunk Web:

 - Build a dashboard Dashboards are useful for presenting visual summaries of various searches.
 Learn more about dashboards.